ABC CENTRAL TEXAS SAFETY TRAINING CLASSES

 Trainer Course for the Construction Industry

-This trainer course is designed for personnel interested in teaching the OSHA 10 or 30 Hour course.
-Various instructional approaches and the effective use of visual aids and handouts will be covered.
-Course participants work in groups or independently to practice their presentation on selected topics.
-A written exam is given at the conclusion of the course and upon successful completion, the participant will be recognized as an OSHA Authorized Outreach Trainer.
+This trainer course is designed for personnel interested in teaching the OSHA 10- or 30-Hour Construction Outreach course.
+Special emphasis is placed on required topics in the OSHA Outreach Program.
+Various instructional approaches and the effective use of visual aids and handouts will also be covered.
+Course participants will work in groups or independently to practice their presentation of selected topics.
+Written and performance examinations are given during the course.
+Successful completion of the course and the final examinations allow the participant to be recognized as an OSHA Authorized Outreach Trainer for Construction Industry.

 Trainer Course for General Industry

-This course is the update required every four years for all OSHA Outreach Trainers.
+This course is the update required every four years for all OSHA Authorized Outreach Trainers for the Construction Industry.
 It provides timely information on OSHA Construction Industry standards, policies and regulations.
-Students must present their Outreach Trainer card to confirm enrollment.

 Standards for the Construction Industry

 This course covers the OSHA standards for the construction industry found in the Code of Federal Regulations (CFR) 1926 along with other relevant policies, procedures, and safety and health principles for the construction industry.
 Special emphasis is placed on those areas that are the most hazardous and most frequently cited by OSHA.

 This course covers the OSHA standards for general industry found in the Code of Federal Regulations (CFR) 1910 along with other relevant policies, procedures, and safety and health principles for general industry.
 Special emphasis is placed on those areas that are the most hazardous and most frequently cited by OSHA.